 Chiyogami is silk-screened and usually created in small, family-run Japanese papermaking studios.
 Base papers are pasted to a wooden board for stability, and then silk-screened with as many colors as there are in a particular pattern.
 This is usually either four or five colors for each pattern, with each color requiring its own screen to store.
 The paper must be dried completely between ink applications, and then the following screen must be precisely aligned to ensure that the pattern is formed correctly.

 When Chiyogami was first developed during the Endo period, designs were often based on the colorful patterns found on kimonos.
 Patterns can be classified as geometric motifs, text, or designs found in nature such as plants, butterflies, flowers, and birds.
 The patterns are generally fairly small in scale and repetitive, similar to what you'd find on a bolt of fabric.

-Some Chiyogami patterns are created to symbolize specific meanings, which can make them an interesting addition to your paper folding project.
-For example, Chiyogami papers with cranes in the design indicate wishes for long life.
-Bamboo symbolizes flexibility, while designs with pine boughs and plum blossoms show intent for beauty and longevity.
+Some Chiyogami patterns are created to symbolize specific meanings.
+For example, a design featuring cranes indicates wishes for a long life, bamboo symbolizes flexibility, and pine boughs and plum blossoms show intent for beauty and longevity.

 Uses of Chiyogami Paper

 In origami, Chiyogami papers are best used for folding traditional cranes, geometric models, and abstract decorative models.
 The ink used to print Chiyogami paper can create a thick layer over the base that some people feel makes it more difficult to fold origami models with complex creases.

 In addition to being used for origami, Chiyogami papers are frequently used in bookmaking and for matting photos or framing as small works of art.
 They are also suitable for paper crafts such as scrapbooking, card making, decoupage, and iris folding.